 - 1. What is ecology? (and what isn't it?): The scope and scales of ecology, from local to global.
 Introducing Gaia. - 2.
 The emergence of ecology: Traditional Ecological Knowledge (TEK), natural history and the roots and branches of modern ecology.
 The struggle to unify ecological paradigms.
 The role of observation, models and experiments in ecology. - 3.
-Biodiversity and biogeography (global patterns of diversity, biomes, habitats, vicariance, endemism etc), two views of organization of the biosphere.
+Biodiversity and biogeography (global patterns of diversity, biomes, habitats, vicariance, endemism etc.), two views of organization of the biosphere.
 The functional significance of biodiversity.
 Six extinctions: the fossil record and a temporal perspective on Gaia. - 4.
-Structural organisation of ecological systems: niches, populations, communities (trophic structures and the pyramid of numbers) and ecosystems. - 5.
-An introduction to population biology: a story of cooperation and competition.
-Demography of natural populations; the evolution of life-history traits; spatial constraints on populations. - 6.
-Some integrated ecological case studies.
+Structural organisation of ecological systems: niches, populations, communities (trophic structures and the pyramid of numbers) and ecosystems.